jenkinsci/results-cache-plugin/README.md

 Cache Server API
 ----------------
-* GET /job-results/{hash}: Returns a JSON with the cached result and build number from its job hash.
+* `GET /job-results/v2/{hash}`: Returns a JSON with the cached result and build number from its job hash.
 Returns 'NOT_BUILT' and '-1' respectively, if the job hash is not found.
-* POST /job-results/{hash}/{JSON string with result and build number}: Adds a new result, and related build number, in the cache for the provided job hash
+* `POST /job-results/v2/{hash}`: Adds a new result, and related build number, in the cache for the provided job hash
+  - Body:
+    - Content-type: `application/json`
+    - Example: `{"result": "SUCCESS", "build": 10}`
-* DELETE /job-results/clear: Removes all the cache values
+* `DELETE /job-results/clear`: Removes all the cache values

 You can find a reference implementation in [results cache service](https://github.com/king/results-cache-service) or implement it on your own.